 Lake Michigan lighthouses are by far the most popular.
 We recommend visiting the pair of lighthouses on the North Pier (St. Joseph River).
 Keep in mind that some lighthouses are closed during the winter months.

-It becomes evident that Michigan offers numerous sightseeings and activities during the winter months.
-However, the increased temperatures will probably cause a delay in the Great Lakes ice coverage in 2021-2022.
+It becomes evident that Michigan offers numerous sightseeing opportunities and activities during the winter months.
+However, the increased temperatures will probably cause a delay in the Great Lakes ice coverage in 2022-2023.

 So, maybe it’s time also to explore other breathtaking winter landscapes and deep more profound into the culture and history of Michigan.